PCN DES Calculator 2026/27

 PCN DES funding calculator for GP practices and Primary Care Networks

 This free PCN calculator helps GP practices, practice managers and Primary Care Networks estimate funding for 2026/27.
-It works as a practical ready reckoner, PCN funding calculator, ARRS calculator and GP funding calculator in one place, bringing together indicative planning values for ARRS, IIF, enhanced access and practice-level capacity and access funding.
+It works as a practical ready reckoner, PCN funding calculator, ARRS calculator and GP funding calculator in one place, bringing together indicative planning values for ARRS, IIF, enhanced access, Core PCN funding, care home premium and practice-level GP reimbursement funding.

 Use the calculator to select your PCN, review network practices, test ARRS workforce scenarios and explore funding summaries.
 The tool is intended for practical planning support and quick board-level discussions rather than as a substitute for formal financial advice or local ICB confirmation.